mike-lischke/stringtemplate4ts/ReadMe.md

 - A MurmurHash implementation used by the HashMap class.
 - The HashMap class.

+> **Note: Breaking Change**
+> Starting with version 2.0 the package no longer depends on any Node.js support.
+Instead it's now ready to be used also in browser environments.
+To make this possible the Node.js fs module was replaced by [memfs](https://github.com/streamich/memfs), an in-memory file system.
+>
+> You can still use the package like before, with the exception that all group files have to be provided in memfs now.
+Read more below in the "How To Use" section.

 ST4TS (StringTemplate4TypeScript) is a template engine for generating source code, web pages, emails, or any other formatted text output.
 ST4TS is particularly good at multi-targeted code generators, multiple site skins, and internationalization/localization.

 The main website for the original ST implementation is: